GSI-HPC/sys-chef-cookbook/README.md

       }
       [...SNIP...]

-## Remote Login
+## SSH Remote Login

 Configures the SSH daemon and deploys a list of SSH public keys for a given user account.

 ↪ `attributes/ssh.rb`
 ↪ `recipes/ssh.rb`
+↪ `definitions/sys_ssh_authorize.rb`
 ↪ `tests/roles/sys_ssh_test.rb`

+**Resource**

+Deploy SSH public keys for a given account in `~/.ssh/authorized_keys`

+    ssh_authorize "devops" do
+      keys [
+        "ssh-rsa AAAAB3Nza.....",
+        "ssh-rsa AAAADAQAB....."
+      ]
+      managed true
+    end

+The name attribute is the user account name (here devops) where the list of `keys` will be deployed.
+The attribute `managed` (default false) indicates if deviating keys should be removed.

 **Attributes**

 Configure the SSH daemon using attributes in the hash `node.sys.sshd.config` (read the `sshd_config` manual for a list of all available key-value pairs).
 Note that when the daemon configuration is empty the original `/etc/ssh/sshd_config` file wont be modified.

 All keys in `node.sys.ssh.authorize[account]` (where account is an existing user) have the following attributes:

 * `keys` (required) contains at least one SSH public key per user account.
 * `managed` (default false) overwrites existing keys deviating form the given list `keys` when true.

-**Example**
+For example:

     [...SNIP...]
     "sys" => {